weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 16: From Regular Expressions to NFA to DFA
+>
+> We introduced a generalization of DFA, called nondeterministic finite automata or NFA.
+Using the idea of "parallel universe," we defined NFA and its evaluation.
+Then, using NFA as an intermediate step, we showed how to construct NFA from any regular expression and how to construct DFA from any NFA.
+This completes the proof of DFA-Comp = Reg-Fun.
+We skipped some steps and details (such as concatenating two NFAs), but the big idea is working with nondeterminism.
+>
+> Slides are [here](assets/pdf/cs3120-class16-ink.pdf).
+PS7 is coming soon.
+>
+> Mar 20, 2025

+{: .announce-title}
 > Class 15: From DFA to Regular Expressions
 >
 > We showed that for every DFA there is a regular expression such that matches the same strings.
 Mikhail pointed out a bug in my slides and also showed a fix.
 In the textbook, [Section 6.4.2](https://introtcs.org/public/lec_05_infinite.html#regdfaequivsec) shows the same proof without my bug (notice that $$F^t_{v,w}$$ includes strings that may go through $$v$$ or $$w$$).
 Slides are [here](assets/pdf/cs3120-class15-ink.pdf).